-10. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANTS were required to pay PLAINTIFF and the CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
-From time to time, DEFENDANTS required PLAINTIFF and CALIFORNIA CLASS Members to work without paying them for all the time they were under DEFENDANTS' control.
-Specifically, due to DEFENDANTS' unlawful rounding policy, PLAINTIFF performed work before and after the beginning of her shift, spending time under DEFENDANTS' control for which she was not compensated.
-As a result, the PLAINTIFF and other CALIFORNIA CLASS Members forfeited minimum wage and overtime compensation by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime DEFENDANTS' uniform policy and practice not to pay PLAINTIFF and other rates.
-CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANTS' business records.
+8. Pursuant to the Industrial Welfare Commission Wage Orders, DEFENDANT was required to pay PLAINTIFF and the CALIFORNIA CLASS Members for all their time worked, meaning the time during which an employee is subject to the control of an employer, including all the time the employee is suffered or permitted to work.
+From time to time, DEFENDANT required PLAINTIFF and CALIFORNIA CLASS Members to work without paying them for all the time they were under DEFENDANT control.
+Specifically, from time to time, PLAINTIFF performed work before and after the beginning of her shift, as well as during what was supposed to be her duty-free meal breaks, spending time under the DEFENDANT control for which she was not compensated.
+As a result, the PLAINTIFF and other CALIFORNIA CLASS Members forfeited minimum wage and overtime compensation by regularly working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
+DEFENDANTS' uniform policy and practice not to pay PLAINTIFF and other CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANTS' business records.